ADACS-Australia/adacs_template_python_base/{{cookiecutter.repo_name}}/docs/content/configuring_services.md

 (configuring-services)=
 # Configuring Services

-This section details how the services leveraged by this project and those rendered by the ADACS Base Python Template need to be configured.
+This section details how the services leveraged by this project need to be configured.

 (configuring-github)=
 1. [***GitHub***](https:/github.com)